Your Land Management Plan

 - What are your timber management goals? (generate immediate income, generate periodic income, maintain forest health, improve future income potential, maintain mature forest, other)

-- What are your wildlife management goals? (recreational hunting opportunities, non-game species, protection, observation, other)
+- What are your wildlife or habitat management goals? (recreational hunting opportunities, non-game species, protection, observation, other)

 - What wildlife species would you like to feature on your land? (white-tailed deer, fox, squirrel, bear, raccoon, rabbit, beaver, quail, waterfowl, songbirds, birds of prey, wild turkey, mourning dove, other game or non-game species)